grancalavera/auction-house/README.md

   - [ ] the total revenue
   - [ ] total sold quantity
   - [ ] and winning bid(s)
-  - [ ] as well as the closing time of the auction (this comes from the auction itself, no need to add it to the report).
+  - [ ] as well as the closing time of the auction
 - [x] Bid on any open auctions, created by other users (users cannot bid on their own auctions).
 - [ ] Retrieve the details of all my winning or losing bids from any auctions I participated in.
   - [ ] For winning and loosing bids is enough to query the execution results junction table